 Visit the Valley of the Moon

 Perhaps the Atacama's most famous destination is the Valle de la Luna aka the Valley of the Moon.
 This stunning location is so named because the landscape resembles something you're more likely to encounter on the moon than in South America.
-And whether you explore it on foot, by jeep, or on a bike, it is one of the likely to be one of the most unusual and memorable places you'll come across in your travels.
+And whether you explore it on foot, by Jeep, or on a bike, it is likely to be one of the most unusual and memorable places you'll come across in your travels.
 Starkly beautiful, the valley is surrounded by jagged peaks and towering dunes, with hidden caves to explore and twisty gorges to wander.

 For a real treat, visit as the sun sets to see the red rocks and sand of the valley glow in the fading twilight.

 The Atacama's unique landscapes make it a great spot to go mountain biking.
 Exploring the desert landscape by bike can be incredibly rewarding, particularly when you head off-road and explore the local single track.
 Beginner riders will find plenty of easy trails to help them build their confidence, while more experienced mountain bikers will find plenty of technical trails that will test their skills.
 And when you're ready to get your adrenaline pumping, why not scream down the side of a volcano?
 The Sairecabur Volcano brings plenty of speed, but isn't for the faint of heart.

 The El Tatio region of the Atacama is home to some of the most spectacular geothermal activity found anywhere on the planet outside of Yellowstone National Park.
 The geysers found at El Tatio are constantly spitting steam and water into the air and the hot springs can be inviting to weary travelers.
 Sunrise is a particularly great time to visit as the early morning light adds to the experience.